Current IssueView All Issues

 The Journal of Research Practice (JRP) is a quality-conscious peer-reviewed journal, published online by Athabasca University Press (AU Press), Canada, in the open-access mode.
 The journal relies on sponsorship rather than charging authors or readers to meet its cost of operations.
-It follows a rigorous editorial process to ensure quality and relevance of what it publishes.
-It also offers outstanding editorial support to authors.
+JRP follows principles of editorial independence and integrity to ensure quality and relevance of what it publishes.
+In doing this, the journal requires editors, reviewers, authors, and all other contributors to declare any competing interests that may interfere with its goal of advancing research practice.
+If an undisclosed competing interest comes to light after publication, the matter will be handled in accordance with international best practice in publication ethics.
+The journal also offers outstanding editorial support to authors.
 JRP already has a good track record and reaches a wide audience of readers worldwide.

 Aims & Scope.
 The journal aims to develop our understanding of research as a type of practice, and to assist both research practitioners and research theorists to share their experiences with and ideas about research, so as to extend and enhance that practice in multiple domains.

 Publication Focus.
 The journal has defined a number of subject areas that it covers and, based on these, six focus areas of particular interest:

 Aim: to develop conventional or innovative forms of applied research with a view to meeting contemporary challenges

 Subject Areas: Applied Research - Science & Technology - Science & Politics - Applied Social Science - Applied Systems Thinking - Commercial Research - Design-Oriented Research - Professionalism & Expertise - Reflective Practice

 Aim: to examine the institutional, cultural, and historical factors that shape research practice so as to help researchers open up new spaces for innovative research